OpenVidu/full-teaching/README.md

 - Teachers can create all the **courses** they want and easily invite their students.
 Every user will see their courses and sessions well ordered on their dashboards.

-- Teachers can stablish an unlimited number of **classes** for each course, indicating the content and date for each one of them.
+- Teachers can establish an unlimited number of **classes** for each course, indicating the content and date for each one of them.

 - A **calendar** view is provided in order to check all your classes at a glance.